apples/scc/wrf/compile/compile.md

 successful.
 Congratulations!

 If it was not successful, then you won't see a `wrf.exe`.
-Once you have it successfully compiled, move on to `run.md` to learn how to run WRF across the host only or in simultaneous mode across the host and the MICs.
-Compiling WRF for the host is required to run in normal mode (host only) or simultaneous mode (across the host and the MICs).
+Once you have it successfully compiled, move on to `run.md` to learn how to run WRF across the host only or in symmetric mode across the host and the MICs.
+Compiling WRF for the host is required to run in normal mode (host only) or symmetric mode (across the host and the MICs).

 #2.0 Compiling WRF for the MICs